AnakinDV1738/ML-Programming-Task/README.md

 In conclusion, this task provided an engaging opportunity for analysis and modeling, and I look forward to the possibility of contributing to the Voice Project.

+Here is the link to the video for my project: https://clipchamp.com/watch/QJKp0Z4UtXK